-Top 10 Best CAD Software Applications for Aerospace & Defense
+Best CAD Software for Aerospace & Defense application

 Catia by Dassault Systèmes is definitely the most widely used CAD software application in aerospace & defense.
 It’s used by government contractors like Northrop Grumman, BAE Systems, and Lockheed Martin, delivering the ability to model a product in the context of its real-life behavior.
 Catia offers a social design environment that allows real-time concurrent design and collaboration across all stakeholders, and its features span everything from prototyping to digital analysis to simulation.